$3 Million Settlement Revealed In High-Profile Fracking Case

 - a clause preventing the plaintiffs from making disparaging comments about the defendants; and

-- language giving Range Resources the right of first refusal to buy the properties of Stacey Haney and Beth Voyles, unless they wished to sell or transfer the property to the Voyles children
+- language giving Range Resources the right of first refusal to buy the properties of Stacey Haney and Beth Voyles, unless they wished to sell or transfer the property to the Voyles children.

-The settlement marked a turning point in a long-standing legal dispute that pitted Range, which pioneered hydraulic fracturing, or fracking, in Pennsylvania, against Haney, Voyles, and another neighbor, Loren Kiskadden.
+The settlement marked a turning point in a long-standing legal dispute that pitted Range, which pioneered hydraulic fracturing, or fracking, in Pennsylvania, against Haney, Voyles and Kiskadden.
 In November, a few months after the settlement, Kiskadden died.

 Range denied wrongdoing and fought the lawsuit in court for six years.
-The two sides eventually entered mediation and agreed to a "global, comprehensive settlement" on Jan.
+The two sides eventually entered into mediation and agreed to a "global, comprehensive settlement" on Jan.
 19, 2018, according to the Aug.
 31 order.

 After Tuesday's court decision, Range Resources provided a redacted version of its settlement.
 In a statement, the company said, "As we believe the evidence in this case proved, our operations at the Yeager well site did not impact the plaintiffs water supplies or cause any adverse health impacts."